sitespeedio/sitespeed.io/docs/documentation/coach/how-to/index.md

 webcoach https://www.sitespeed.io -f json
 ```
 This will get you the full JSON, the same as if you integrate the coach into your tool.

-### sitespeed.io 4.0

-The coach is a part of the forthcoming [sitespeed.io 4.0](https://www.sitespeed.io).
-It will be released this summer, hallelujah!

 ### Bookmarklet